Keep Your Non-Skid Decks Clean

 Faded or stained Treadmaster can be restored to its original color with Treadcote, a proprietary coating developed by the manufacturer.
 Available Colors include White Sand, Teak, Blue, and Gray, which are available in one-liter containers as a Special Order from West Marine.
 To order, call 1-800-BOATING (262-8464).

 KiwiGrip is an acrylic polymer coating that provides a durable, homogeneous, elastic, low-glare, non-skid surface.
 Due to its ease of application, it is also a popular replacement for factory non-skid that has worn out.

 KiwiGrip can be cleaned with boat soap, water and a soft bristle brush that can penetrate the peaks and valleys.
 KiwiGrip can be pressure washed, but it is often best to scrub it with soapy water, followed by a high-pressure rinse.
 Bleach can be used, but it must be very diluted.

 Stain and Solvent Resistance of KiwiGrip

-Diesel, oil, acetone, and gasoline spills can damage KiwiGrip.
+Diesel, oil, acetone and gasoline spills can damage KiwiGrip.
 Solvent spills should be quickly mopped up and the area promptly scrubbed with boat soap and a soft bristle brush.
-Allowing any of these substances to pool on KiwiGrip can cause in damage, which will need to be repaired.
+Allowing any of these substances to pool on KiwiGrip can cause damage, which will need to be repaired.

 Care of Painted Non-Skid

-For an informative video about how gelcoat non-skid can be protected against the damaging effects of the weather and the sun, click in the viewer below.
+For an informative video about how gelcoat non-skid can be protected against the damaging effects of the weather and the sun, watch below.